2b-t/docker-realtime/ReadMe.md

-## 0. Overview
+## Overview

 This is guide explains how one can **develop inside a [Docker container](https://www.docker.com/) while being able to run real-time capable code on a Linux operating system**.
-This is in particular desirable for **robotics**, such as commanding the [Franka Emika Panda](https://www.franka.de/) collaborative robotic arm but may also apply to software developers developing any other form of real-time capable code.

-The proposed solution simply consists in having a **[`PREEMPT_RT`](https://wiki.linuxfoundation.org/realtime/start) patched host system** and launching it with the correct Docker options **`--privileged --net=host`** but this repository also discusses other useful Docker- and real-time-related issues that might be interesting for a wider audience such as:
+As such it walks you through:

+- **Basics of real-time systems** and an [*overview of different real-time Linux approaches*](./doc/realtime_basics/RealTimeLinux.md)
+- **Set-up** of a real-time system, in particular the [*installation of `PREEMPT_RT`*](./doc/realtime_basics/PreemptRt.md) supplying simple [*scripts for automatically re-compiling the kernel*](./src/compile_kernel_preemptrt)
+- Possible **optimisations** of a real-time system in order to minimise the latency
-- It provies a brief [introduction into development with Docker](./doc/docker_basics/introduction.md) as well as Docker-Compose generally and how you can [set it up in *Visual Studio Code*](./doc/docker_basics/VisualStudioCodeSetup.md), including a guide on how to use [*graphic user interfaces with Docker*](./doc/docker_basics/Gui.md) and tips on how to structure a [ROS workspace](./doc/docker_basics/Ros.md) with it.
+- [Introduction into **development with Docker**](./doc/docker_basics/introduction.md) as well as Docker-Compose and how you can [set it up in *Visual Studio Code*](./doc/docker_basics/VisualStudioCodeSetup.md), including a guide on how to use [*graphic user interfaces with Docker*](./doc/docker_basics/Gui.md) and tips on how to structure a [ROS workspace](./doc/docker_basics/Ros.md) with it.
-- Give an [*overview of different real-time Linux approaches*](./doc/realtime_basics/RealTimeLinux.md), their advantages and disadvantages
-- Walk you through the [*installation of `PREEMPT_RT`*](./doc/realtime_basics/PreemptRt.md) and supply a simple [*script for automatically re-compiling the kernel*](./compile_kernel_preemptrt.sh)
-- Discusses [*control groups*](./doc/docker_realtime/ControlGroups.md), another common approach for real-time Linux and how to get it up and running with Docker
+- Required settings for a **real-time capable container** with a **[`PREEMPT_RT`](https://wiki.linuxfoundation.org/realtime/start) patched host system**
-- *Benchmarking your real-time performance* by means of [`cyclictest`](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/cyclictest/start)
+- **Benchmarking** your real-time performance by means of [`cyclictest`](https://wiki.linuxfoundation.org/realtime/documentation/howto/tools/cyclictest/start)

-Therefore the guide should be useful for people interested in having real-time capable code inside a Docker as well as people just starting with Docker, in particular for robotics.
-If you fall into the latter category or simply want to revisit the Docker and Docker-Compose basics first, have a look at the guide [`doc/docker_basics/Introduction.md`](./doc/docker_basics/Introduction.md) and find out how you can use them conveniently in Visual Studio Code [`doc/docker_basics/VisualStudioCodeSetup.md`](./doc/docker_basics/VisualStudioCodeSetup.md).
+This can be useful for several different applications, in particular:

+- Controlling **real-time robotics hardware** from Linux systems, e.g. over EtherCAT (by using EtherCAT masters such as [SOEM](https://github.com/OpenEtherCATsociety/SOEM) or [IgH](https://etherlab.org/en/ethercat/)) or setting up containers for other robotic components such as the [Franka Emika Panda](https://www.franka.de/) collaborative robotic arm
+- **Numerical control** by turning your desktop or single-board computer into a SoftPLC e.g. with [CodeSYS Control](https://www.codesys.com/products/codesys-runtime/control.html) or using [LinuxCNC](http://linuxcnc.org/)

+but may also apply to software developers developing any other form of real-time capable code.

 ## 1. Real-time Docker

-When developing with Docker one soon realizes that it simplifies software development immensely but that there are some topics which are very relevant but one can't find much information on, for example how to launch graphic user interfaces from inside a Docker (refer to [`doc/docker_basics/Gui.md`](./doc/docker_basics/Gui.md) if you are interested in it) or how to run real-time processes from inside a Docker.
-These limitations are actually by design but might not be desirable for certain applications.

-For real-time operating systems there exist several different approaches with different characteristics (see [`doc/realtime_basics/RealTimeLinux.md`](./doc/realtime_basics/RealTimeLinux.md) for a comparison).
-When looking at the official Docker documentation you will come across `cgroups` (see [`doc/docker_realtime/ControlGroups.md`](./doc/docker_realtime/ControlGroups.md) on how to set this up), which from my experience are not useful for robotics applications due to high jitter.
-Another common approach, which is used by [Franka Emika](https://frankaemika.github.io/docs/installation_linux.html), is actually the `PREEMPT_RT` patch.
-As outlined in [`doc/realtime_basics/RealTimeLinux.md`](./doc/realtime_basics/RealTimeLinux.md) it is likely the most future-proof possibility as it is about to be included into the mainline of Linux.
+There are different ways of turning a vanilla Linux system into a real-time capable operating system.
+As outlined in [`doc/realtime_basics/RealTimeLinux.md`](./doc/realtime_basics/RealTimeLinux.md) **[`PREEMPT_RT`](https://wiki.linuxfoundation.org/realtime/start)** is likely the most future-proof possibility as it is about to be included into the mainline of Linux.

-The set-up of a real-time capable Docker with `PREEMPT_RT` is particularly easy.
+The set-up of a real-time capable Docker with `PREEMPT_RT` is quite straight forward.
 All you need is:

 - A **`PREEMPT_RT`-patched host operating system**
-- An arbitrary **Docker container** launched with the **`privileged`** option with a user that has real-time privileges on the host machine.
-If you want to have a low latency for network communication, such as for controlling Ethercat slaves, the `network=host` should reduce any overhead to a bare minimum.
+- An arbitrary **Docker container** launched with the correct options so that it can set real-time priorities from inside the container as well as options for reducing the network latency

 The manual set-up of `PREEMPT_RT` takes quite a while (see [`doc/realtime_basics/PreemptRt.md`](./doc/realtime_basics/PreemptRt.md)).
 You have two options, a custom re-compilation of the kernel or an installation from an existing Debian package.

 ### 1.1 Installing `PREEMPT_RT`

 The installation procedure either by compilation from source or from an existing [Debian package](https://packages.debian.org/buster/linux-image-rt-amd64) is lined out in [`doc/realtime_basics/PreemptRt.md`](./doc/realtime_basics/PreemptRt.md).
-The same procedure can also be performed with the provided scripts [`src/install_debian_preemptrt`](./src/install_debian_preemptrt) and [`src/compile_kernel_preemptrt`](./src/compile_kernel_preemptrt).

-[`src/install_debian_preemptrt`](./src/install_debian_preemptrt) checks online if there are already precompiled `PREEMPT_RT` packages available and lets you select a suiting version graphically, while [`src/compile_kernel_preemptrt`](./src/compile_kernel_preemptrt) compiles the kernel from scratch from you and installs it.
+The same procedure can also be performed with the provided scripts [`src/install_debian_preemptrt`](./src/install_debian_preemptrt) and [`src/compile_kernel_preemptrt`](./src/compile_kernel_preemptrt) [`src/install_debian_preemptrt`](./src/install_debian_preemptrt) checks online if there are already precompiled `PREEMPT_RT` packages available and lets you select a suiting version graphically, while [`src/compile_kernel_preemptrt`](./src/compile_kernel_preemptrt) compiles the kernel from scratch from you and installs it.
 Before using the scripts be sure to make them executable on your system with `$ sudo chmod +x install_debian_preemptrt`.

 #### 1.1.1 Installation from pre-compiled Debian package (recommended)